BreadchainCoop/safety-net/InviteTechSpec.md

 * Safety Net owner generates an **off-chain signed invite**.
 * Invite is shared as a link or QR code.
-* Anyone holding the invite can redeem it once to join.
+* Anyone holding the invite can redeem it once to join unless an address is specified by the invite creator.
 * Each invite is **single-use** via a `nonce`.
 * Nothing is exposed on-chain until redemption.